wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.5.5 =

+* database optimizations for large data sets
+* scripts and stylesheets loaded only on active plugin pages
+* code support for multilingual sites
+* improvements to multi-page form handling
+* improvements to internationalized date handling
+* bug when using a single-field form fixed
+* plugin now supports custom translation files
+* CSV import now allows delimiters and enclosures to be set by the user
+* better support for values titles in search results
+* better support for custom search forms
+* new shortcode attributes for forms: "autocomplete", "edit_record_page" and "submit_button"
+* improved security on user input
+* tighter controls on secure functions

 = 1.5.4.9 =